 Student Matinee Performances

 Midland Center for the Arts offers Weekday Student Matinee performances for educational groups.
-These theatre experiences indulge the imagination while supporting arts (visual, music, dance, etc) and literature curriculum.
+These theater experiences indulge the imagination while supporting arts (visual, music, dance, etc) and literature curriculum.

-Find MCFTA programs that will augment your unique curriculum needs, whether for an individual student or a group.
+Find Midland Center programs that will augment your unique curriculum needs, whether for an individual student or a group.
 Museum-based, on-site education programs or tours are available to homeschool groups of 10 or more at our discounted educational rate.
 Adults pay regular admission.
 Email our Education Department for more information.

 Activities for all divisions of Boy and Girl Scouts can be custom tailored to better benefit each age group.
 Included are self-guided tours, scavenger hunts and badge activities.
 During special exhibitions (past examples: Egypt, A T-Rex Named Sue, Grossology, etc.) the Museum may offer a specialty patch with the tour.
 For more information or to share your ideas, contact our Education Department.